Robinpig/Note/docs/CS/Distributed/Replica.md

   For example, in one incident at GitHub, an out-of-date MySQL follower was promoted to leader.
   The database used an autoincrementing counter to assign primary keys to new rows, but because the new leader’s counter lagged behind the old leader’s, it reused some primary keys that were previously assigned by the old leader.
   These primary keys were also used in a Redis store, so the reuse of primary keys resulted in inconsistency between MySQL and Redis, which caused some private data to be disclosed to the wrong users.
 - In certain fault scenarios (see Chapter 8), it could happen that two nodes both believe that they are the leader.
-This situation is called split brain, and it is dangerous: if both leaders accept writes, and there is no process for resolving conflicts (see “Multi-Leader Replication” on page 168), data is likely to be lost or corrupted.
+  This situation is called split brain, and it is dangerous: if both leaders accept writes, and there is no process for resolving conflicts (see “Multi-Leader Replication”), data is likely to be lost or corrupted.
-  As a safety catch, some systems have a mechanism to shut down one node if two leaders are detected.ii However, if this mechanism is not carefully designed, you can end up with both nodes being shut down.
+  As a safety catch, some systems have a mechanism to shut down one node if two leaders are detected.
+  However, if this mechanism is not carefully designed, you can end up with both nodes being shut down.
 - What is the right timeout before the leader is declared dead?
 A longer timeout means a longer time to recovery in the case where the leader fails.
   However, if the timeout is too short, there could be unnecessary failovers.
   For example, a temporary load spike could cause a node’s response time to increase above the timeout, or a network glitch could cause delayed packets.